 According to Ask The Dentist, “contrary to popular belief, the killing of ‘99.9% of germs’ does not actually aid your dental health by preventing cavity formation.”

 They explain that your oral microbiome exists to help the natural remineralization of your teeth, which is needed for natural cavity protection.
 If you kill ALL the bacteria inside your mouth with mouthwashes, you are not only killing the bad bacteria, but also the good and neutral bacteria you need.
+We’ve been so programmed by marketing to think that anti-gingivitis and anti-plague are behavior is all about strong mouthwashes, but the truth is more complicated.

 In addition to killing bacteria, Ask The Dentist also claims that most mouthwashes also reduce the amount of saliva in your mouth, which is another key component to killing cavities.
 You need your saliva to support the remineralization process because it reorganizes the oral bacteria that cause decay while also depositing minerals like phosphorus, magnesium, and Vitamin K2 in your teeth.